 Tax Accountant Miami Weighs in on Payroll Tax Cut

-Senate Republicans are offering their own legislation to extend the payroll tax cut while avoiding an extra surtax on millionaires according to Gustavo A Viera CPA a Tax Accountant Miami.
+Senate Republicans are offering their own legislation to extend the payroll tax cut while avoiding an extra surtax on millionaires according to Gustavo A Viera a Tax Accountant Miami.

 “The President and Democrats in Congress are saying we ought to recoup the revenue we won’t get from one group of taxpayers by socking it to another group, a significant number of whom happen to be employers,” said Viera Tax Accountant Miami.
 “What this really means is that one way or another they want the money coming back to Washington—so that the President and his allies in Congress can divvy it up how they want, protecting and aiding the politically-favored few.”

-Tax Accountant Miami have been pushing to extend and expand the payroll tax cut, which is due to expire at the end of the year.
+Tax Accountant Miami has been pushing to extend and expand the payroll tax cut, which is due to expire at the end of the year.
 The tax cut currently shaves 2 percentage points off of Social Security and Medicare payroll withholding taxes, reducing them from 6.2 to 4.2 percent.

 As part of his jobs package, Tax Accountant Miami has proposed extending and expanding the payroll tax cut by cutting it in half to 3.1 percent for employees, providing a $1,500 tax cut to the average family.
 Obama has also proposed extending the tax cut to businesses, cutting in half the taxes they pay on their first $5 million in payroll, and completely eliminating payroll taxes for companies that increase their payrolls by either adding new workers or increasing the wages of their current workers, capped at the first $50 million in payroll increases.